idx-academy/spa-orders/README.md

 - `bugfix` - for fixing existing functionality
 - `tests` - for unit, mutation or e2e tests

+### git Before starting work on a task:

+Switch to the develop branch and download the latest changes.

+`git pull origin develop` – charges changes

+Create a branch for the task:

+`git checkout -b your_branch_name`

+You work

+### Finished work, or want to synchronize changes with develop before continuing.

+`git add .`
+`git commit -m 'Commit’s label'` – зsave changes

+then you need to update develop

+`git checkout develop` – на develop switch to develop `git pull origin develop` – charges changes

+And back to my branch

+`git checkout your_branch_name`

+Then we rebase

+`git rebase develop`

+If there are no conflicts, continue the work or push the branch.

+`git push origin your_branch_name`

+If there are problems, resolve conflicts

+`git rebase –continue`
+`git push origin your_branch_name`

+and then finish the work.

+### To switch to existing remote branches and work with them locally:

+- Make a `git pull` on the develop branch and get the remote branch locally
+- Check all available branches
+  `git branch -a` (in red) are removed do git checkout branch on the desired branch.
+It is important that the branches start with the prefix feature/ bugfix/ that is, copy from the beginning of the prefixes and do -`git checkout feature/update-react-to-v18` for example: remotes/origin/feature/update-react-to-v18 - copy only this part
+- if existing node_modules remove them and install them again npm ci
+- finished work - `git add .` what needs to be added -`git commit -m 'message'`
+- `git push origin branch_name`

+### Conflict resolution:

+`git rebase develop` (have conflicts)

+After conflict resolution:
+`git rebase --continue`

+Do until conflicts are resolved for all files
+(resolve rebase successfully)

+`git push --force-with-lease origin branch_name` (after resolving conflicts - push)

 ## Project structure

 - **Project root**